sercrod/sercrod/docs/reference/advanced.md

 ## Configuration switches

-- Auto-define - implementations may auto-register the default tag (for example `<na-blla>`).
+- Auto-define - implementations may auto-register the default tag (for example `<serc-rod>`).
 A configuration flag may disable auto-define so users can register custom tags manually.
 - Strict mode - `*strict` enables stricter evaluation rules for its subtree as defined by the implementation.

 ## Security notes